phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 ## Keyboard Shortcuts dialog

 The Keyboard Shortcuts dialog is accessed by pressing the keyboard button in the navigation bar.
-To make this button appear in the navigation bar, add `hasKeyboardHelpContent: true` to the Sim constructor options in your main.js or main.ts.
+To make this button appear in the navigation bar, follow steps below to add content to each screen.

 Each of your screens is then required to provide content for the dialog, via the `createKeyboardHelpNode: ()=>{Node}` option to the `Screen` constructor.
 Instructions for creating this Node are beyond the scope of this guide.
-Programming by example is recommended, by searching for "keyboardHelpNode".
+Programming by example is recommended, by searching for "createKeyboardHelpNode".
 Your content will typically consist of standard "sections" supported by common code (e.g. `BasicActionsKeyboardHelpSection`), plus custom sections for sim-specific hotkeys.
 Consult with your designer about the content language and layout.